Pumi vs Pyrenean Mastiff: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Pumi and Pyrenean Mastiff.
 Pumi has low (curly coat) grooming needs, while Pyrenean Mastiff requires high (long double coat) maintenance.
 Professional grooming costs reflect these differences: Pumi owners typically spend $0-$200 annually on grooming, compared to $400-$800 for Pyrenean Mastiff.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Brushing, bathing, nail care, and dental hygiene at home handle most of the grooming work.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners